alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

                                                 Data payload(varies)

-      a. sequence number: this is a 32 bits number that's used to keep track of where in a sequence of TCP segments this one is expected to be.
+      a. sequence number: this is a 32 bits number that's used to keep track of where in a sequence of TCP segments this one is expected to be, --for example the first sequence number after syn, ack would be 1--.

       b.
-Acknowledgment number: is the number of the next expected segment.
+Acknowledgment number: is the seqence number of the next expected segment.

       c.
 Control flags: we will discuss these later.